Bryantdl7/uv-k5-firmware-MDC1200/README.md

-# Open reimplementation of the Quan Sheng UV-K5 v2.1.27 firmware
+# Open reimplementation of the Quansheng UV-K5 v2.1.27 firmware with MDC1200 support

 This repository is a cloned and customized version of DualTachyon's open firmware found here ..